 Web-Leader.net VPN has a clean design, and user-friendly interface but is it ready to compete with top VPNs?
 Not just yet, there are still multiple areas the VPN could improve on.
 The VPN is a product of MIU Dev, which has been around since 2008.
 MIU Dev offers other security software like proxies for business and individual use and designs a few game apps as well.

-Unfortunately, it doesn’t offer speeds that are fast enough for gaming in most areas.
 While the speeds were decent for HD, I was unable to hit UltraHD speeds outside of the US (local for me).
 The farther I got from my base location, the worse the speeds got.
 Not only that, I wasn’t able to find information on important security features like encryption method.
 If you want strong encryption and blazing-fast speeds, try one of these premium VPNs.

 Short On Time?
 Here Are My Key Findings